The Bottom Line on CAL OSHA and Your Safety

 Ask OSHA to Inspect Your Workplace

 If you see or encounter an unsafe condition at work, you can call CAL OSHA and report the danger or hazard.
 Simply call CAL OSHA and they will come to your workplace.
-Sometimes in hours.
+Sometimes within hours.
 You can even do this anonymously.
 If you are concerned about confidentiality, you may prefer to file your complaint from your home computer or a computer in your local library.
 Or you can ask that your name not be revealed to your employer and they won’t reveal your name.

 Use Your Rights Under OSHA Laws Without Retaliation and Discrimination

-California OSHA laws protects you.
+California OSHA laws protect you.
 If you report an unsafe condition to OSHA or discuss unsafe conditions with OSHA or when the OSHA inspectors come to your workplace - - the law protects you from discrimination or retaliation by your employer.